yoprogram/simple_shell/README.md

-# ALX Simple Shell Team
+# ALX Simple Shell Team Project

 > This is an ALX collaboration project on Shell.
 Our shell shall be called **hsh**